TITLE 68: PROFESSIONS AND OCCUPATIONS

-C) the funds are turned over to the State Treasurer or such other appropriate State agency or officer designated under the Act or the Uniform Disposition of Unclaimed Property Act [765 ILCS 1025], because of inactivity of the account, inability to locate the parties, or inability of the parties to reach a resolution.
+C) The funds are turned over to the State Treasurer or such other appropriate State agency or officer designated under the Act or the Revised Uniform Unclaimed Property Act [765 ILCS 1026], because of inactivity of the account, inability to locate the parties, or inability of the parties to reach a resolution.

 2) If the sponsoring broker files an interpleader action and the real estate contract authorizes the sponsoring broker to withdraw from the escrow account amounts necessary to reimburse the sponsoring broker for costs and reasonable attorney's fees associated with the interpleader action, costs and attorney's fees associated with that sponsoring broker's attempt to collect a commission or fee are excluded.

 i) Escrow Records.
-Each sponsoring broker who accepts escrow money shall maintain, in the sponsoring broker's office or place of business, a bookkeeping system in accordance with sound accounting principles, that shall consist of at least the following escrow records:
+Each sponsoring broker who accepts escrow money shall maintain, in the sponsoring broker's office or place of business, a bookkeeping system in accordance with sound accounting principles, that shall consist of at least the following escrow records, whether physical or electronic: